 \subsection{Background}

-For $n$-dimensional equation \eqref{lag-eq1}, Yuan \cite{Yuan06} noticed that the level set $\{\lambda:=(\lambda_1,\cdots, \lambda_n)\in\R^n| \lambda \text{ satisfying equation } \eqref{lag-eq1}\}$ is convex only when $|\Theta|\geq\frac{(n-2)\pi}{2}$.
+For the $n$-dimensional equation \eqref{lag-eq1}, Yuan \cite{Yuan06} noticed that the level set $\{\lambda:=(\lambda_1,\cdots, \lambda_n)\in\R^n| \lambda \text{ satisfies equation } \eqref{lag-eq1}\}$ is convex only when $|\Theta|\geq\frac{(n-2)\pi}{2}$.
 Thus the phase $\Theta$ is called critical if $|\Theta|=\frac{(n-2)\pi}{2}$, and called supercritical (or subcritical) if $|\Theta|>\frac{(n-2)\pi}{2}$ (or $|\Theta|<\frac{(n-2)\pi}{2}$).
-When $n=2$, viewing \eqref{lag-eq2} as Monge-Amp\`{e}re type equation, Heinz established some regularity results in \cite{Heinz}.
+When $n=2$, viewing \eqref{lag-eq2} as Monge-Amp\`{e}re type equations, Heinz established some regularity results in \cite{Heinz}.
 For higher dimensions, a priori estimates for solutions of the special Lagrangian equation with critical and supercritical phases were obtained by Warren-Yuan \cite{WY09, WY10}, Wang-Yuan \cite{WaY}, Chen-Warren-Yuan \cite{CWY}, respectively.
-Moreover, Hessian estimate for Lagrangian mean curvature equation \eqref{lag-eq1} with $C^{1,1}$ critical and supercritical phases was obtained by Bhattacharya \cite{Bha21, Bha22}, while the gradient estimate for $C^2$ critical and supercritical phases was achieved by Bhattacharya-Shanker-Mooney \cite{BSM}.
-Hence, combining a priori estimates in \cite{Bha21, Bha22, BSM}, they solve the Dirichlet problem for Lagrangian mean curvature equation \eqref{lag-eq1} in uniformly convex bounded domains with the phase function satisfying $\frac{(n-2)\pi}{2}\leq \Theta<\frac{n\pi}{2}$.
-However, interior estimates are failed for the subcritical case due to the examples constructed in Nadirashvili-Vl\u{a}du\c{t} \cite{NV}, Wang-Yuan \cite{WaY2}, and Mooney-Savin \cite{MS}.
+Moreover, the Hessian estimate for Lagrangian mean curvature equation \eqref{lag-eq1} with $C^{1,1}$ critical and supercritical phases was obtained by Bhattacharya \cite{Bha21, Bha22}, while the gradient estimate for $C^2$ critical and supercritical phases was achieved by Bhattacharya-Shanker-Mooney \cite{BSM}.
+Hence, combining a priori estimates in \cite{Bha21, Bha22, BSM}, they solved the Dirichlet problem for Lagrangian mean curvature equation \eqref{lag-eq1} in uniformly convex bounded domains with the phase function satisfying $\frac{(n-2)\pi}{2}\leq \Theta<\frac{n\pi}{2}$.
+Classical solvability of the Dirichlet problem for the Lagrangian mean curvature equation \eqref{lag-eq1} was also established by Lu \cite{Lu2023}, and Collins, Picard and Wu \cite{CPW2017}.
+Besides, Harvey and Lawson \cite{HL2, HL3}, and Cirant and Payne \cite{CP2021} proved the existence of the viscosity solution to the Lagrangian mean curvature equation \eqref{lag-eq1}.
+However, interior estimates fail for the subcritical case due to the examples constructed in Nadirashvili-Vl\u{a}du\c{t} \cite{NV}, Wang-Yuan \cite{WaY2}, and Mooney-Savin \cite{MS}.